OpenBankProject/OBP-API/CONTRIBUTING.md

 ## Licenses

-Open Bank Project API, API Explorer and Sofi are dual licenced under the AGPL and commercial licenses.
+Open Bank Project API, API Explorer and Sofit are dual licenced under the AGPL and commercial licenses.
 Open Bank Project SDKs are licenced under Apache 2 or MIT style licences.

 Please see the NOTICE for each project licence.